Hong Kong police seek landmark ban on pro-independence party

 Activists calling for Hong Kong's independence from China emerged after mass pro-democracy rallies in 2014 failed to win reforms.

-But there have been increasing attempts to muzzle any talk on the topic, with pro-independence activists including Chan blocked from standing for office and others disqualified from the legislature.
+But pro-independence campaigners including Chan have since been blocked from standing for office and others disqualified from the legislature.

 Leading independence activist Edward Leung was jailed for six years in June on rioting charges after clashes with police in 2016.